Zero2k/bth_ramverk2_project_backend/README.md

 ## About

 This repo is part of a school project at Blekinge Institute of Technology and it contains the backend / server for my examination assignment in the course Ramverk2.
-In short, the task is to create a service / application where we use techniques that we have tested in the course, such as NoSQL databases (MongoDB), WebSocket for Real-Time functionality (I personally chose to use Subscriptions with GraphQL) and optional front-end framework.
+In short, the task is to create a service / application where we use techniques that we have tested / learned in the course, such as NoSQL databases (MongoDB), WebSocket for Real-Time functionality (I personally chose to use Subscriptions with GraphQL) and optional front-end framework.
 Learn more about my front-end built with React.js [here](https://github.com/Zero2k/bth_ramverk2_project_frontend).

 The application I decided to build is a chat application where you can discuss more than 1000 cryptocurrencies in Real-Time.